 For centuries, Germans kept a “watch on the Rhine” toward what they used to call their “hereditary enemy,” France.
-But in the coming weeks, as France decides in two rounds of voting who its next president will be, the Germans are looking across the Rhine with entirely different emotions.
+But in recent weeks, as France decided in two rounds of voting who its next president would be, the Germans looked across the Rhine with entirely different emotions.
 For France is today Germany’s closest partner in Europe and the world.
 This fact is itself a testament to the success of European integration.
 And yet this Franco-German “tandem,” as it has been called, is at risk of stalling and falling, perhaps pulling the EU down with it.
 That is why Germans care almost as intensely about this French election as about their own in September.

 When Charlemagne was crowned emperor in the year 800, his empire covered almost the same geographic area as the six founding members of the European Economic Community did when they signed the Treaty of Rome in 1957.
 But in the Middle Ages, Charlemagne’s western and eastern lands went their separate ways and became rivals.
 It was Napoleon who overran and abolished the Holy Roman Empire of the German Nation in 1806, thus sparking German Nationalism largely as a reaction against French aggression.
 German unification in 1871 was achieved with a war and victory over France.
 France then exacted a revenge of sorts by winning World War I, before being humiliated again by Germany in 1940.
 In 1945 France was officially among the victors, and Germany lay destroyed.